VasylTsykolanov/Data_Science_Portfolio/Predictive modelling for marketing/readme.md

 # Predictive modelling for marketing

-The main goal of this project is to develop machine learning model to predict customer acceptence of promotional campaign.
-The data set is composed by several features of socio-demographic, purchasing and promotional nature.
-In the notebook you can find end-to-end development process, where I'm going through data exploration & cleansing (outlier identification), enrichemnt (creation of new features), feature selection and last but not the least predictive modelling.
+The main goal of this project is to develop machine learning model to predict customer acceptance of promotional campaign.
+The dataset is composed by several features of socio-demographic, purchasing and promotional nature.
+In the notebook you can find end-to-end development process, where I'm going through data exploration & cleansing (outlier identification), enrichment (creation of new features), feature selection and last but not the least predictive modelling.

 ## Data